 Bad ad causes turmoil for Apple

-The ad reportedly offended Debi Coleman, one of the key people in the Macintosh division, so badly that she quit the company on the spot, typing up her resignation on her Mac and printing it out on the LaserWriter.
+The ad reportedly offended Debi Coleman, one of the key people in the Macintosh division, so badly that she quit the company on the spot.
+She typed up her resignation on her Mac and printed it out on a LaserWriter.

 “The day after the Super Bowl, our telephone lines were overloaded with calls from irate people claiming they would never buy an Apple product again,” former Apple CEO John Sculley recalled years later.
 “They believed the commercial insulted the very people we were trying to court as customers in corporate America.”

 At one point, an Auschwitz survivor phoned Apple to accuse the company of using the Holocaust to sell personal computers.
-It was a bad day for all involved.
+It was a bad look for all involved.

 End of an era

-1985 marked the last time Apple ran a commercial at the Super Bowl until 1999, after Steve Jobs returned to the company.
-It also signaled the beginning of the end for the Chiat/Day Apple relationship, which fizzled not long after.
-The ad agency did not work with Apple again until the late 1990s after Jobs returned to Cupertino.
+1985 marked the last time Apple ran a commercial at the Super Bowl until 1999.
+It also signaled the beginning of the end for the relationship between Chiat/Day and Apple.
+It fizzled not long after, and the ad agency did not work with Apple again until the late 1990s after Steve Jobs returned to Cupertino.

-History hasn’t helped the “Lemmings” ad, either, because the Macintosh Office didn’t turn out to be anywhere close to as significant as the Mac (not that it realistically ever could have been).
+History hasn’t helped the “Lemmings” ad, either.
+Macintosh Office didn’t turn out to be anywhere close to as significant as the Mac (not that it realistically ever could have been).
 Apple was courting a business audience, whose players were not enthusiastic about ditching IBM.
 More significantly, the Apple file server promised by the ad did not ship until 1987.

 Worst Apple ad of all time?